zjleblanc/ansible-policy-enforcement/README.md

 - Ansible Automation Platform 2.5 or later with the `FEATURE_POLICY_AS_CODE_ENABLED` feature flag set to `True`
 - An OPA server that's reachable from your AAP deployment
+  - See [Deploy OPA server on OpenShift](docs/Deploy%20OPA%20server%20on%20OpenShift.md) for development and testing setup
+  - See [Deploy OPA server with Podman](docs/Deploy%20OPA%20server%20with%20Podman.md) for development and testing setup
 - Configured AAP with settings required for authenticating to your OPA server
 - General knowledge around OPA and the Rego language